renesas-rz/meta-rz-edge-ai-demo/README.md

     * Stop Inference clears the inference and FPS results and resumes live camera feed.
 * Click "Load AI Model" to load a different model and label file.
 * Click "Input->Load Image/Video" to load a static image or video file.
-* Click "Input->Load Camera Feed" to return to live camera feed.
+* Click "Input->Use Camera" to return to live camera feed.

 Expected results:
 * Boxes are drawn around the detected objects.